pallen44/F1-Results-Predictor/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 This project leverages the Fastf1 library to fetch and analyze Formula 1 race data.
 The goal is to build a machine learning model that can predict the results of races based on historical data.
 As this is my first project using Python and machine learning, it's intended as a learning exercise.
-I'm documenting my journey and progress in the hopes that it might help others who are also starting out.

 ## Features
 - Fetch race data using the Fastf1 library